 • Applications completed by April 1st will be reviewed by the Selection Committee comprised of CHC leadership, program staff, and program preceptors

-• Candidates will be invited to interview in Middletown.
-Interviews are scheduled in late April.
+• Candidates will be invited to interview virtually after applications close

 The NP Residency is a 12 month, full time employment and training opportunity.
 NP Residents are full time employees during the residency experience and scheduled for a 40 hour per week schedule to meet all program requirements.